-Are you trying to boot up your Mac and notice the dreaded question mark inside a folder icon on the screen?
+So you booted to a folder with a question mark?
 Sometimes, it appears for only a few seconds, and then your Mac boots normally.
-But it can also stay there, not letting your Mac boot.
+Other times, it stays there, and your Mac won't start.
 This error happens when your Mac cannot find a startup disk.
-Here are a couple of things you can do to fix it.
+Luckily, there are a couple of things you can do to fix it (most likely, even without losing your data).

 What to do if there is no startup disk on your Mac